10 Tips for How to Improve Heating Efficiency of Your Home

 Remove furniture, drapes, and other obstructions away from vents so they have the space to do their job.

-Increase your heating efficiency and comfort this winter with a few simple adjustments you can make yourself.
+How can you make your heater more energy-efficient?
+A few simple adjustments you can make yourself will make all the difference.
 Want more tips on increasing your efficiency?
 Check out how to improve your cooling efficiency.